Aabyss Blog Heading Background

 Written by Aaron Hayes.

-As the marketing manager at Aabyss, I revel in all things tech-related.
+As the Head of Marketing & Public Relations at Aabyss, I revel in all things tech-related.
 My role encompasses overseeing marketing initiatives and vigilantly tracking trends and insights within the industry.
 Holding a chartered marketer status and fellowship in the CIM, I am fervent about contributing to the marketing community and motivating upcoming marketers.
 Beyond my profession, I have a keen interest in the great outdoors, video gaming, 80s television series, and I take particular delight in my collection of Magnum PI Hawaiian shirts.

 Leave a Comment